-Labeling the projected decline in global economic activity as the "Great Lockdown," the IMF released an updated forecast in October 2020.
-The IMF concluded that the global economy would experience its "worst recession since the Great Depression, surpassing that seen during the global financial crisis a decade ago."
-In addition, the IMF estimated in its baseline projection that the global economy could decline by 4.4% in 2020, slightly less than its June forecast of -4.9%, before growing by 5.2% in 2021; global trade was projected to fall in 2020 by 10.4% and oil prices were projected to fall by 32%, also shown in Table 6.60 According to the IMF,
+Having labeled the projected decline in global economic activity as the "Great Lockdown," the IMF released an updated forecast on January 2021.
+The IMF concluded in its revised forecast that the global economy was improving, but cautioned that renewed waves of infections and new variants of the virus could "pose concerns for the outlook."
+In addition, the IMF estimated in its baseline projection that the global economy could decline by 3.5% in 2020, slightly less negative than its October forecast of -4.4%, before growing by 5.5% in 2021, revised up from its previous forecast of 5.2%; global trade was projected to fall in 2020 by 9.6% and oil prices were projected to fall by 32.7%.
+For 2021, the IMF forecast indicates that global trade could grow by 8.1% and that oil prices could rebound by 21.2%.
+The forecast also indicates the economic recovery will be uneven across countries depending on, "access to medical interventions, effectiveness of policy support, exposure to cross-country spillovers, and structural characteristics entering the crisis."
+India and China, in particular, are projected to outpace the rate of global economic growth, experiencing a rate of growth in 2021 of 11.5% and 8.1%, respectively.